Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Technical Approach

 \subsection{Motivation for FSR and MDR}

-Classical TTC ($R/\Delta v$) assumes constant velocity and can underestimate collision risk when agents accelerate or brake.
-We complement it with reachability-based collision detection as described in Sec.~\ref{sec:reachability}, where ellipsoidal reachable sets enclose all positions achievable under bounded acceleration (Tab.~\ref{tab:reach_params}), and $\mathrm{TTC_{RSB}}$ is the earliest overlap time.
-Since the sets grow as $\tfrac{1}{2}a_{\max}\tau^{2}$, $\mathrm{TTC_{RSB}} \leq \text{TTC}$ always holds.
+Classical TTC, given by $R/\Delta v$, uses the longitudinal separation $R$ and closing speed $\Delta v$ under a constant-velocity assumption.
+It can therefore underestimate collision risk when agents accelerate or brake.
+We complement it with the reachability-based collision test described in Sec.~\ref{sec:reachability}.
+We define $\mathrm{TTC_{RSB}}$ as the earliest time at which the ego and object reachable sets overlap.
+This overlap can occur earlier than the constant-velocity TTC.
 All effort metrics are computed only during perception-error frames.
-Once the error is resolved, no further cost is incurred.